ChinoBeach/ChinoBeach/README.md

 ## [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=%F0%9F%93%96+Educatuion%3A)](https://git.io/typing-svg)

-⏲️Currently pursuing a BS Degree in Application Software Development with a minor in Game Programming. (expected graduation summer 2023.)
+🎓BS Degree in Application Software Development with a minor in Game Programming.
+(2023)

 🎓AS in Computer Science from Onodoga Community College.
 (2020)